Program Notes | Italian Nights

 L’italiana in Algeri (The Italian Girl in Algiers) was one of Rossini’s first great successes.
 He composed it in just 27 days in the spring of 1813, when he was only 21, and the opera was soon enjoying simultaneous runs in Venice, Verona, Brescia, Treviso, and other cities.

 The opera combines the basic framework of an opera buffa with certain elements of the opera seria.
 It tells the story of the oafish Mustafa Bey of Algiers, who grows tired of his wife, Elvira, and insists on marrying the beautiful young Italian girl Isabella.
 The resourceful Isabella, however, has ideas of her own—she outwits Mustafa and escapes with her lover, Lindoro.
-Recognizing what has happened, Mustafa, now much wiser, return to his wife.
+Recognizing what has happened, Mustafa, now much wiser, returns to his wife.
 Listeners will recognize parallels with Mozart operas, particularly The Marriage of Figaro and The Abduction from the Seraglio, but Rossini treats these subjects with his own sparkling style and comic sense.
 The opera proved an instant success, and has held the stage ever since.

 When pressed for time, Rossini often recycled earlier music, but he composed this entire opera afresh, including the overture, which has enjoyed a successful life in the concert hall.
 Quiet pizzicato strokes open the Andante introduction, and the music leaps ahead at the Allegro, where the woodwinds’ chattering theme is punctuated by great chords from the full orchestra.
 The orchestra is in sonata form, and its second subject is a long, arching idea for solo oboe.
 (Rossini would later use this theme as the basis for a replacement aria when the opera was produced several years later.)
 A brief development leads to a reprise of all the overture’s themes, which mark this music distinctly as the work of Rossini: long crescendos, a prominent part for piccolo, and sparkling energy.
 The overture is a perfect prelude to the complexities and fun to follow.